clojurebridge-oresund/curriculum/outline/simple_data2.md

 More Simple Values
 ========================================

-* Simple values
+* Simple data
     - Strings
     - Booleans and nil
     - Keywords

-## Simple values
+## Simple data

-We have already seen simple values that are numbers.
-Now we will take a closer look at simple values that are strings, booleans, and keywords.
+We have already seen simple data that are numbers.
+Now we will take a closer look at simple data that are strings, booleans, and keywords.

 ### Strings and characters